More

 The situation is a microcosm of a larger issue in African fintech: the blurry line between genuine innovation and regulatory red flags.
 Ghana, with its ambitious digital finance agenda, has struggled to police this line without sometimes appearing heavy-handed — or, at the very least, poorly informed.

 Founded in 2019 in Nigeria, Yellow Card has processed over $6 billion in stablecoin transactions across Africa.
 It holds regulatory approvals in Botswana, South Africa, and several European markets, and has raised capital from the likes of Coinbase and Block (formerly Square).
-The company also touts its progressive workplace demographics, noting that 45% of its workforce are women — a stat it eagerly includes in nearly every press release, whether the topic is HR policy or stablecoin integration.
+The company also touts its progressive workplace demographics, noting that 45% of its workforce are women.

 BoG has long been sensitive to fintech-related risks.
 In 2023, it fined several payment service providers for onboarding microcredit firms without adequate due diligence.
 And earlier this year, it mandated Enhanced Due Diligence (EDD) for all PSP partnerships — essentially a “no strangers allowed” policy for Ghana’s financial sector.